BartlomiejMilewski/BartlomiejMilewski/README.md

 ### Hi there 👋

 My name is Bartłomiej Milewski.
-I am currently looking for a job in the IT coding industry.

 - 🔭 I’m currently working on ...